aacister/MLBDraft/readme.md

 # MLBDraft #

-Application is a hosting location for fantasy baseball leagues to host an online snake draft.
+MLBDraft is to be used by fantasy baseball leagues to host an online snake draft.

 Includes 2 projects:
  1. MlbDraft.Api